YuanlongLiu/fastCGP/README.md

 ## Citation

-If you use CALDER in your work, please cite: https://www.nature.com/articles/s41598-017-01058-y
+If you use fastCGP in your work, please cite: https://www.nature.com/articles/s41598-017-01058-y

 ## Contact information